Our intentions play a huge role in everything we do. But is “love” — yes, actual love — really a food ingredient? How does it taste?

 But should we intentionally try not to add love to our foods?
 Be impartial chefs when making soup for sick family members or cookies for Santa?

-In Aimee Bender’s brilliant novel, The Particular Sadness of Lemon Cake, the story’s protagonist can taste much more than the physical ingredients she bites into.
-Sadness, frustration, concern, guilt, anger, love—if the person who made the food was feeling any particularly strong emotion, Rose Edelstein can taste it.
-She becomes overwhelmed by this sensitivity to such a paralyzing point that she opts instead for ersatz factory made food, void of human interaction.
+In Aimee Bender’s 2010 novel, “The Particular Sadness of Lemon Cake,” the story’s protagonist can taste much more than the physical ingredients she bites into.
+Sadness, frustration, concern, guilt, anger, love—if the person who made the food was feeling any strong emotion, Rose Edelstein can taste it.
+She becomes overwhelmed by this sensitivity to such a paralyzing point that she opts instead for ersatz factory-made food, void of human interaction.
 It’s a novel, of course, but it illustrates the potential our growing sensitivities hold.
 Isn’t the saying “you are what you eat” for good reason?
-And one could also argue that our lack of food “made with love” since the advent of industry and packaged foods has corresponded with our rise in diseases, depression and loneliness.
+And one could also argue that our lack of food “made with love” since the advent of industry and packaged foods corresponds with our rise in diseases, depression, and loneliness.

-If more and more people are beginning to become aware of the reasons why we should move away from diets that not only harm our bodies, but also harm the environment and other animals, then why can’t we also appreciate the addition of “love” to a product even if we don’t think we can actually taste it?
+If more people are beginning to become aware of the reasons why we should move away from diets that not only harm our bodies, but also harm the environment and other animals, then why can’t we also appreciate the addition of “love” to a product even if we don’t think we can actually taste it?
 Isn’t that changing our relationship with food, even if we’re not quite sure how yet?
 Perhaps the one really important ingredient missing for many of us is not so much love, but a little bit more imagination.

 Dreams Come True With This Vegan Caramel Apple Cream Cheese Spread

 The 6 Best Vegan Baking Mixes to Save Time and Avoid Baking Fails

 Whole Roasted Stuffed Cauliflower (Because Brassica is the New Meat)